Pawan0411/Seat-Booking/README.md

-# Seat-Booking
+# Seat-Booking App
-An app to book seats for buses.
+This is a seat booking application.